anubhavtomar/dataxylo-handsOn/README.md

 Run it by writting 'node app.js' in terminal.

-For Mean App run 'sails lift --dev' in terminal
+For MEAN App run 'sails lift --dev' in terminal